-If you come to Balliol, your costs while you are here will fall into three main categories: the University Tuition Fee, the College Fee and your general living costs.
+If you come to Balliol, your costs while you are here will fall into three main categories:

-University Tuition Fee
+1. University Tuition Fee

 Students with Home or EU fee status are not charged the College Fee.
-The College Fee for students not eligible for public funding in the academic year 2013/2014 is £6,465.
+The College Fee for students not eligible for public funding in the academic year 2014/2015 is £6,725.